jxl19/Recipied/README.md

 * Node.js + Express.js (web server)
 * MongoDB (database)
 * Mocha + Chai (testing)
-* Continuous integration and deployment with Travis CI - View the Travis CI build status for this application.
+* Continuous integration and deployment with Travis CI
 # Responsive
 The application is built responsively for use on desktop and mobile devices.